mstksg/inCode/copy/entries/singletons-1.md

 actually written `SomeDoor` *before* we ever thought about `Door` with a phantom type.
 It's definitely the more typical "standard" Haskell thing.

-It's possible to "construct" this from our original typed `Door`, using the smart constructor/conversion function:
+It's possible to "construct" this from our original typed `Door`, using a smart constructor/conversion function:

 ```haskell
 fromDoor :: SingDS s -> Door s -> SomeDoor